 The Mercedes GLA’s front seats are supportive and come with plenty of adjustment to help you get comfy.
 Its taller body means you get very slightly more headroom than in the A-Class, too.

-Unfortunately, you’ll have to pay an extra £160 if you want four-way adjustable lumbar support to help reduce back ache on long journeys and heated seats are only available as part of the £995 Executive Equipment Line package in SE and Sport models.
+Unfortunately, you’ll have to pay extra if you want four-way adjustable lumbar support to help reduce backache on long journeys and heated seats are only available as part of the Executive Equipment Line package on SE and Sport models.

 Things don’t really improve when it comes to the back seats, either.
 They’re pretty cramped and the small windows can make it feel pretty dark and dingy – especially in Sport models with their dark fabric roof lining.
 Headroom is quite tight for anyone over six-foot tall and there isn’t much space for your passengers’ feet under the front seats.